 It is expected that the amount of data taken will be very large, and much of it will not be of interest.
 For efficiency, we intend to only download data that suggests a significant source of noise.
 In order to know what to download, first a brief summary of the data will be downloaded and reviewed.
 Based on those results, a small amount of the overall data will be downloaded for ground review.
 To implement this two-step download process, first a short file will be uploaded from ground with specific instructions for the flight software to initiate the summary download.
 The resulting summary file will be downlinked to ground for evaluation, and based on the summary results, specific files will be targeted for download for investigation.
 For the specific data files download operation, another configuration file will be uploaded to the station.
 Crewmembers can then run the flight software to download the requested data for subsequent downlink to the ground for the UBNT team to analyze.
 The download operations will require that the software be running on the SSC so that the computer can receive the data.
 On the ground, this data will be reviewed and correlated with station operations that might have occurred spatially nearby and in the same time frame.
 From this set of data, we hope to understand the nature of the ultrasonic background noises in the ISS.
 Another advantage from this test is that a leak location system will very likely use similar instrumentation as the DIDS hardware, but with slightly different flight software, so this investigation provides us with valuable experience with testing this type of hardware as the basis of a future leak location system.

-Listening for ultrasonic clues can be a new way to measure the pressure integrity of many pressurized systems, from the chemical and nuclear industries to oceanic research.
-It can be used to ensure tight seals in facilities that use high-pressure or vacuums, and it could serve as an added safeguard in areas where human access might be limited.
+Listening for high frequency sounds can be a new way to measure the structural integrity of many complex pressurized systems, from the chemical and nuclear industries to oceanic research.
+This technology can be used to ensure tight seals in facilities that use high-pressure or vacuums, and it could serve as an added safeguard in areas where human access might be limited.

 Unstow and install the DIDS unit, battery, and antenna to structure using Velcro.
 Attach the sensors, glued to Kapton® tape to the pressure wall at the desired location.
 Connect the DIDS USB antenna device to the SSC in the appropriate module.
 Configure and initiate software for operating the system.
 There are six functions that the crewmember can execute from the SSC.
 Once a function is selected, the crewmember will be asked to select a previously uploaded file in order to configure the program for the selected function.
 When taking data, the DIDS hardware runs independent of the SSC.
 Downloading of data (a separate program operation) will require the SSC to be actively running the program to receive the data.